Economy of Sarawak: Agriculture

 Different variety of rice at a grocery store in Sibu.

 Major commodities produced in Sarawak are palm oil, rubber and cocoa.
 Major food items produced includes livestock, fisheries, rice.
 Other food commodities include coconut, vegetables, fruits, tobacco and pepper.
 Agriculture in Sarawak is dominated with smallholders (land ownership less than two acres).
 This makes it difficult for smallholder farmers to invest in modern farming technologies.
 As of 1989, shifting cultivation of food crops is still prevalent in Sarawak longhouses as it is part of the culture that ensures food security of the household.
 Shifting cultivation is still practiced probably due to low opportunity cost; as a result of few alternative jobs that can command higher returns.
 Besides, the majority of the food farmers are elderly.
 The productivity of rural farms is still heavily dependent upon the changing weather patterns such as timing of slash-and-burn to the onset of rain.

 In the 1970s, the Malaysian federal government implemented various paddy irrigation schemes to the whole of Sarawak, but production data from these schemes were lacking.
 In 1974, 40% of rice consumption in Sarawak was imported.
 Paddy productivity was 1.1 kg per man-hour in 1977.
 Average yield of paddy vary from 500 kg to 1.8 tonne per hectare from the 1970s to 1990s.
 In 2011, 70% of rice consumed in Sarawak was imported.
 The paddy yield increased marginally to 1.9 tonnes per hectare in 2013.
-In 2012, Padiberas Nasional Berhad (BERNAS, a Malaysian trade enterprise for rice importation) set up a 15 hectares model farm at Lupar River with paddy variety of MR219, and planned to expand the farm to 77 hectares in the future.
+In 2012, Padiberas Nasional Berhad (BERNAS, a Malaysian trade enterprise for rice importation) set up a 15 hectares model farm at Lupar River with paddy variety of MR219, and planned to expand the farm to 5,100 hectares by 2020.
+As of 2025, a total of 1,306 hectares of land has been developed, costing RM 148.7 million.
+However, landowners converted the developed areas into more profitable oil palm cultivation, and the project is limited by the land tenure of Native Customary Rights (NCR) lands.
 Between 2010 and 2016, Sarawak's rice self-sufficiency ranged from 44% to 51%, with imports averaging at 150,000 tonnes per year.
 Sarawak government aimed 60% paddy self-sufficiency level by 2030.
 Although with low productivity, Sarawak produces 300 varieties of traditional rice, which command higher prices than ordinary rice.
 The red rice variety has been used by Nestlé to produce baby food.

 Self sufficiency of livestock in Sarawak varies.
 In 2019, self-sufficiency level for pork was 112%, 100% for chicken eggs, 94% for poultry, 45% for milk, 12% for beef, and 5% for mutton.
 Sarawak Economic Development Corporation (SEDC), through its subsidiary companies, breed prawns, beef, goat, deer, and provides cattle feedlots or fattening and abattoir services throughout Sarawak.